geofizx/Streaming-Naive-Bayes/code/Machine_Learning/rough_cluster.md

 ###Description
-    This algorithm clusters multi-dimensional feature sets with N number of instances (entities) based on an absolute integer-distance measure between all entities (sum of all absolute feature differences between any 2 entities).
+    This algorithm clusters multi-dimensional feature sets with N number of instances (entities) based on an absolute integer-distance measure, D, between all entities (sum of all absolute feature differences between any 2 entities).

-    The basic objective is to divide a set of entities into discernible (uniquely clustered) entities and indiscernible (shared) entities by assigning these entities to subsets.
-Clusters are based on entity attributes and not statistical metrics.
+    The basic objective is to divide entities into discernible (uniquely clustered) entities and indiscernible (shared) entities by assigning these entities to subsets.
+Clusters are based on absolute distance D and not the Euclidean distance as in k-means.

     It also makes use of three properties of rough sets to enumerate these clusters (x_i) from the input feature set for entities: